Withdrawal, Transfer, Cancellation and Refund 2022

 - All learners will be treated equitably in respect of this policy.

-- The rules for determining refunds, withdrawal, transfer and cancellations are set out in the annually published Learner Rights and Responsibilities and the Terms and Conditions on the Otago Polytechnic Limited website.
+- The rules for determining refunds, withdrawals, transfers, and cancellations are set out in the annually published Learner Rights and Responsibilities and the Terms and Conditions on the Otago Polytechnic Limited website.

-- Application for changes to an enrolment including, withdrawal, transfer, cancellation and/or refund should be made to Academic Registry or the College/Programme administration office and must be in writing from the learner (an email is sufficient) and attached to the Otago Polytechnic Limited Withdrawal, Transfer, Cancellation and Refund Form.
+- Application for changes to an enrolment including, withdrawal, transfer, cancellation and/or refund should be made to Academic Registry or the College/Programme administration office and must be in writing from the learner (an email or text (screenshot) is sufficient) and attached to the Otago Polytechnic Limited online Withdrawal, Transfer, Cancellation and Refund Form (able to be generated in EBS and populated with accurate learner enrolment data).

 - A learner cannot be withdrawn from a programme of study/course(s) where the final assessment and/or the programme of study/course(s) end date has taken place and final results are due to be, or are, entered in the Student Management System (SMS).